jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.65 SquareRoot

-Returns the square root of the values in a raster..
+Returns the square root of the values in a raster.

 *Parameters*: